Sammy275/Mutli-threading-vs-Tasking/multi threading vs multi tasking.md

 When you execute a program or a task, the computer calls it a **Process**.
 This process, if programmed suitably can be assigned sub-processes or **Threads**.
 When you open MS Word document, computer calls it a process.
 You can do so many things, you can edit, print, save etc. But have you ever noticed that when you are saving a document, you cannot write anything else or when you are writing you cant change the text-color.
 The computer are just so fast the you cannot notice it but both of these things cannot happen at once.
 But when you are playing a game, you can hear the sounds, you can see objects, you can run while hearing things.
 The game is process or a task, the sounds that you hear, the zombies that you shoot, the sprint that you make are all sub-processes.

 In multi-threading more than one core of the CPU is used at a time.
 The executions are happening in parallel.
 Sometimes these executions depends on the results of other executions.
 Multi-threading is done when a program is CPU intensive.
 You can divide a task into multiple threads to quickly perform it.

+## Comparison:

+* Multi-tasking is done by scheduling tasks and priorotizing them, which is also known as context-switching.
+Multi-threading is done by involving multiple cores of the CPU.

+* Mutlti-tasking is not concerned with cores of the CPU, it can be done by a single core computer too, it is just slow compared to multiple cores.
+Multi-threading concerns with the cores of the CPU and uses resources.

+* Multi-tasking is done by the operating system to handle multiple tasks.
+While multi multi-threading can be implemented in the program that you are making, as the program you are making is a task so you cannot multi-task it, it doesn't even make sense.
+Here is the example of creating a thread in Rust: use std::thread

+    fn main() {
+        let handle = thread::spawn(|| {
+            for i in 1..10 {
+                print("Hello from new thread!!!");
+            }
+        });

+        handle.join().unwrap()

+        print("Hello from main thread");
+    }

+* Mutli tasking is concerned with the primary memory or RAM.
+All the executing tasks are stored on the RAM, thus slowing down the over all speed of the computer if too many tasks are opened at the same time.
+Mutli threading requires a CPU with multiple cores so the task which is performing multi-threading can ask for the threads from the OS.